-Based in the heart of Derbyshire, Quarndon Cricket Club is a friendly members club with excellent cricket facilities set in the beautiful Derbyshire countryside
+Based in the heart of Derbyshire, Quarndon Cricket Club is a friendly members club with excellent facilities and beautiful views of the Kedleston Estate and Hall.

-Known for high sporting standards, quality facilities and our commitment to supporting the development of the sports, we are pleased to be one of the ECB Clubmark Accredited Clubs.
+Known for high sporting standards, quality facilities and our commitment to supporting the development of young cricketers.

-Our senior and junior leagues competitions are thriving, and we are proud to have 4 successful teams in the Derbyshire cricket leagues containing many junior members .
+Our internal club leagues and junior competitions are thriving, and we are proud to have 4 successful senior and several junior teams in the Derbyshire leagues.

 We actively encourage juniors to play cricket through leagues, club teams, coaching and competition – all designed to be fun and enjoyable.

-Welcoming cricket players of all levels and social members, we offer a range of membership options to suit your needs.
+Welcoming cricket players of all levels, we offer a range of membership options to suit your needs.
 With plenty of opportunity for competitive and social play, great facilities, a friendly bar and varied social calendar, our membership offers you real value for money.